-- the use of the going concern basis of accounting in the preparation of the financial statements is not appropriate; or - the Treasurer has not disclosed in the financial statements any identified material uncertainties that may cast significant doubt about Renfrewshire Valuation Joint Board's ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from the date when the financial statements are authorised for issue.
+I have concluded that the use of the going concern basis of accounting in the preparation of the financial statements is appropriate.

+Based on the work I have performed, I have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on Renfrewshire Valuation Joint Board's ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from when the financial statements are authorised for issue.